In a changing and uncertain world, how do we (re)learn how to live in our place?

 Says Dr. Longboat, "One of the things that's really central in engaging with different perspectives and different knowledge systems, in how they interact, is the idea of sacred space; it is really about ethical space.
 Within our context of it as Haudenosaunee, whenever individuals or two things come together to make an agreement, whenever they collaborate… then the space in between them is the sacred space; you can kind of think about it in terms of how they are respectful towards one another, how they are caring and compassionate towards each other, how they are empathetic with one another… We [Indigenous peoples and settlers] are both sailing down the river of life together.
 And our responsibility is to help one another, but more specifically, the river of life is in danger right now and there will be no more river of life.
 So, it behooves us now to utilize our knowledge together to work to sustain, to perpetuate, to strengthen the river of life.
 Why?
 So that all life will continue.
 And at the end of the day any social innovation or systems stuff should be all about the continuation of life and however we understand it to be – not just human life but all of it, for this generation right to the end of time."

 The BLC can be a powerful intergenerational space in the GTB bringing together ways of knowing to put life at the center of every decision and action.

-The current physical site of the 7-Generation GTB BLC is The Cedars, in the northeast part of the bioregion.
+The current physical hub of the 7-Generation GTB BLC is The Cedars, in the northeast part of the bioregion.
 But the BLC is both centralized and decentralized.
 The BLC has a mycelial network into neighbourhoods across the GTB through schools and libraries, and other existing learning sites/programs.